 Why should I get vaccinated?

-- The American College Health Association urges college students to schedule their COVID-19 vaccine as soon as possible and not to delay.
+The American College Health Association urges college students to schedule their COVID-19 vaccine as soon as possible and not to delay.

 - No more weekly testing.

-- Help allow a normal fall with more in-person events and traditions.
+- More in-person events and traditions.

 - Travel without the need to self-quarantine (in the United States).